 Finding the Right Words

 If you cannot readily think of anything positively noteworthy to say about your wife, husband, or partner, you are likely taking him or her for granted.
-It's worth taking the time out to stop, reflect, and comment on how a wife or husband enriches the lives of others, be it their partner, children, extended family, friends, colleagues, and/or community.
+It's worth taking the time out to stop, reflect, and comment on how your wife or husband enriches the lives of others, be your children, extended family, friends, colleagues, and/or community, not to mention you.

-It’s good to notice and acknowledge the little things as well as the more obvious things, and give thanks for those everyday routine things that are mostly taken for granted.
+It’s good to notice and acknowledge the little things as well as the more obvious things, and give thanks for those everyday routine stuff that is mostly taken for granted.
 For example, "Thank you for getting me my favourite...every week—that's so thoughtful."